 What is the VAR.P Function?

-The VAR.P function is categorized under Statistical functions.
-The function will return the variance of a given set of values.
-It was introduced in MS Excel 2010 version.
+The VAR.P function is categorized under Excel Statistical functions.
+This function will return the variance of a given set of values.
+It was introduced in MS Excel’s 2010 version.

 Variance is a statistical measure used across a set of values to identify the amount that the values vary from the average value.